Hello lovely readers, please meet life-changing Lazy Falafel. I repeat, life-changing.

 - 1 onion, diced

-- Handful fresh coriander (or 1 teaspoon dried coriander)
+- Handful of fresh coriander, roughly chopped (or sub 1 teaspoon dried coriander)

 - 1/4 teaspoon paprika